How to Build a Local SEO Strategy for HVAC and Plumbing Contractors

 Step 7: Track Results with Google Analytics & Search Console

-You can’t improve what you don’t track.
-Set up Google Analytics and Google Search Console to measure:
+You can’t improve what you don’t measure.
+Set up Google Analytics and Google Search Console to monitor:

-Local SEO isn’t just about being online—it’s about being found by the right people in your target area at the right time.
-By optimizing your website, Google Business Profile, and local listings, you’ll build a steady stream of leads and grow your reputation in your market.
+Local SEO isn’t just about having a website—it’s about being found by the right people at the right time in the right place.
+By optimizing your Google Business Profile, targeting local keywords, building location-specific pages, and gathering customer reviews, you’ll build trust, increase visibility, and generate steady leads in your service area.

 Previous